Once Upon a Time season 7: Casting

 On March 16, it was announced that multiple former cast members were set to appear in one or both of the season's (and series') last two episodes.
 This includes former regulars Gilmore (who had also been confirmed to appear in the twentieth episode) and Sean Maguire, as well as formerly recurring stars JoAnna Garcia Swisher, Victoria Smurfit, Robbie Kay, Beverley Elliott, Lee Arenberg, Keegan Connor Tracy and Tony Amendola.
 On March 21, it was announced that Morrison and de Ravin would be back for a second time, along with Ginnifer Goodwin and Josh Dallas for the final episode of the series.
-In addition, Raphael Sbarge, David Paul Grove, and Faustino Di Bauda later confirmed that they were also appearing in the finale.
+In addition, Raphael Sbarge, David Paul Grove, and Faustino Di Bauda confirmed that they would also appear in the finale.